Renewable Energy Projects

 Aurea, a start-up that creates wind turbine technologies for small-scale applications, approached Applied Energy Research (AER) to design and build a prototype wind turbine.
 Aurea is marketing their turbine as the world’s first smart, portable wind turbine for USB device charging while off grid.
 This technology is ideal for backpackers and adventurers to charge personal, portable electronic devices for convenience and safety.

 The AERLab successfully designed and built an early stage working prototype of a tiny portable wind turbine with internal battery storage.
 The prototype is ready for field testing and optimization for the manufacturing process.

 The AERLab Research Microgrid

-Thanks to funding from the Atlantic Canada Opportunities Agency (ACOA), NSCC's Applied Energy Research (AER) and Solar Global Solutions (SGS) are collaborating on a deployable microgrid.
+Thanks to funding from the Atlantic Canada Opportunities Agency (ACOA), AER and Solar Global Solutions (SGS) collaborated to build a deployable microgrid.
 Solar Global Solutions has deployed their first model microgrid at the NSCC Ivany Campus where faculty and students are gathering data and determining information such as: functionality, efficiency, energy generation capabilities, and fuel-cost comparisons.
-With a common goal, SGS and AER are working together to expedite the process of exporting deployable microgrids.
+With a common goal, SGS and AER are working together to facilitate export of deployable microgrids to regions without reliable electricity access.